hmcts/cmc-pdf-service-client/README.md

 # PDF service

-This is a client library for cmc-pdf-service, which allows to generate read-only PDFs based on given template in HTML/Twig format and placeholder data in JSON format.
+This is a client library for pdf-service, which allows to generate read-only PDFs based on given template in HTML/Twig format and placeholder data in JSON format.

 ## Getting started